 They shared another kiss on the top of the Cathedral steps, before descending down to the awaiting horse-drawn carriage.
 Princess Victoria and Prince Daniel were farewelled by their two families, departing for their cortège to the Royal Palace of Stockholm.
 The newlywed couple travelled by the carriage (also used for the wedding of the King and Queen in 1976) to the Vasa Museum on Djurgården, where they transferred to the Vasaorden, the Royal Barge.
 Their water trip took them to the foot of the Royal Palace, where all their guests were waiting for them on the upper courtyard.

 Princess Victoria and Prince Daniel carefully exited the barge, before heading across a specially decorated area to the balcony where their parents and siblings were waiting.
 The King and Queen lovingly greeted and congratulated the couple, as did Prince Carl Philip and Princess Madeleine.
 Olle and Ewa Westling did the same, and then the couple made their way through their cheering guests (tears and digital cameras were popular – especially amongst the royals) into the Palace.

 A short while later, Victoria and Daniel returned to the Palace balcony to greet the large crowd which had gathered outside.
 Both King Carl Gustaf and Crown Princess Victoria made short speeches.
 In hers, Victoria thanked the Swedish people for “giving me Daniel”.
 The guests further back on the larger Palace balcony were once again tearing up (Princess Máxima was seen drying her eyes multiple times throughout the course of the day).

-The happiness on the faces of Victoria and Daniel was obvious to everyone around them as they went into their wedding reception.Filed under Swedish Royals
+The happiness on the faces of Victoria and Daniel was obvious to everyone around them as they went into their wedding reception.Filed under Sweden

-Tagged Crown Princess Victoria, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Swedish Royal Wedding 2010.